greyblake/humble-investing/README.md

 ### Value Investing

+* [Value Investing: From Graham to Buffett and Beyond (Bruce C. N. Greenwald)](https://amzn.to/2nsLOoP) - a little encyclopedia of value investing.
+* [Margin Of Safety (Seth A. Klarman)](https://www.amazon.com/Margin-Safety-Risk-Averse-Strategies-Thoughtful/dp/0887305105/ref=as_li_ss_tl?keywords=margin+of+safety&qid=1569772808&s=gateway&sr=8-1&linkCode=sl1&tag=nonstopinvest-20&linkId=3d5ef3845e9e10f6830135c9f0a485d9&language=en_US)
 * [Good Stocks Cheap (Kenneth Jeffrey Marshall)](https://amzn.to/2mGeZ7z) - IMHO one of the best books in this list.
 Author uncovers his investing framework: what means "to understand the business", how to evaluate it, how to perform different qualitative and quantitative analyses.
 Every chapter is covered with a concrete example with a real company, what brings all the information into practice.
-* [Value Investing: From Graham to Buffett and Beyond (Bruce C. N. Greenwald)](https://amzn.to/2nsLOoP) - a little encyclopedia of value investing.
-* [Margin Of Safety (Seth A. Klarman)](https://www.amazon.com/Margin-Safety-Risk-Averse-Strategies-Thoughtful/dp/0887305105/ref=as_li_ss_tl?keywords=margin+of+safety&qid=1569772808&s=gateway&sr=8-1&linkCode=sl1&tag=nonstopinvest-20&linkId=3d5ef3845e9e10f6830135c9f0a485d9&language=en_US)
+* [You Can Be a Stock Market Genius (Joel Greenblat)](https://www.amazon.com/Stock-Market-Genius-Youre-Smart/dp/0684832135/ref=as_li_ss_tl?_encoding=UTF8&qid=1572713210&sr=8-1&linkCode=ll1&tag=nonstopinvest-20&linkId=0427134552737220db4e5784d8db5ad7&language=en_US) - the best guide into special situations: spin-offs, mergers, restructuring, bankruptcies, recapitalizations...

 ### Advanced